eic/epic-analysis/README.md

 ## Option 1: Use the Singularity image

-- To minimize setup effort, and provide a consistent development environment, a Singularity (Docker) image is available, which contains all the dependencies pre-built
+- To minimize setup effort, and provide a consistent development environment, a Singularity image is available, which contains all the dependencies pre-built, as well as sample ROOT files
   - First run `container/install.sh` to download and build the Singularity image
     - With no arguments, a usage guide will be printed
     - Default image file location is `container/img/`
     - Note that the image size is about 2 GB
     - Images are hosted on [Docker Hub](https://hub.docker.com/repository/docker/cjdilks/largex-eic)
+      - (the Docker image is hosted, but Singularity can pull it too)
   - Then run `container/shell.sh` to start a shell in the container
   - Proceed with the **Building** section below (`source env.sh; make`)